Project Directory Structure

 ┃ β”— 🟩 description.md

-β”— πŸ“‚ variables - only if the configuration has defined some variables
+β”— πŸ“‚ variables - only if the configuration has some variables defined

 ┣ 🟦 meta.json